 The evening buffet is served in the main restaurant and specialises in 'Alpandina' cuisine, a combination of local Andean produce and alpine techniques.
 Puye Restuarant has a more intimate atmosphere, while the barbecue by the river offers grilled trout and meat.
 There are 2 bars, a library, a living room with a large fireplace and a games room.
 Don't miss the hotel's 4 private thermal pools which are fed by volcanic hot springs - a perfect place to relax under a star-filled sky after a day of exploring the Colca Valley!

 The Eco-spa at Colca Lodge has been carefully designed to offer a unique sensation of wellbeing, comfort and total relaxation in natural surroundings on the banks of the Colca River.
-Treatments offered here include massage and facials.
+Treatments offered here include massages and facials.
 There is a steam room and a jacuzzi, which use natural geothermal energy.

 Open: Colca Lodge is open all year.

 Rooms: There are 45 guest rooms built around the courtyards and gardens with views of the valley.
 Rooms are rustic in style.
 They have small, en-suite bathrooms.
-The 27 standard rooms have small terraces.
-There are 15 quadruple rooms with beds on the mezzanine floor.
-There are 2 suites which are ideal for families and a honeymoon suite with its own Jacuzzi.
+There are 19 double and 17 larger rooms taking 3 or 4 people.
+There are 3 suites, 1 designed for families, 1 double and 1 with panoramic views.
+The hotel also has 6 adobe suites.
 All rooms have heating, hot water, mini bar, safe and a terrace, but no TVs.
 Hot water bottles are put in the beds at night which are always very welcome on cold nights.

 Activities: Exploring the Colca Valley, trekking, horse riding, guided trekking in Colca Canyon, watching Andean condors, visiting the pre-Inca ruins at Uyo Uyo and local villages.
 Guests can hire mountain bikes for independent exploration.
 Some excursions need to be paid for locally.
 At the lodge guests can indulge in spa treatments, bathe in the thermal springs by the river and relax in the gardens.